Euphoria Season 2 Official Score (From the HBO Original Series): Commercial performance

-Consisting primarily of instrumental tracks, the album features guest vocals from Angus Cloud, Zendaya and Dominic Fike.
-It features the previously released singles "I'm Tired", "Elliot's Song", and "Mount Everest" which peaked at numbers 49, 91, and 58 on the UK Singles Chart, respectively.
-The first two were featured on the season two soundtrack and the latter song was also featured on the season 1 score as well as Labrinth's 2019 album Imagination & the Misfit Kid.
+The soundtrack features the previously released singles "I'm Tired", "Elliot's Song", and "Mount Everest" which peaked at numbers 49, 91, and 58 on the UK singles chart, respectively.
+The first two were featured on the Euphoria Season 2 (An HBO Original Series Soundtrack), and the latter song was also featured on the Euphoria (Original Score from the HBO Series) as well as Labrinth's 2019 album Imagination & the Misfit Kid.
+A music video for "Mount Everest" premiered on Labrinth's official YouTube channel on April 22 to coincide with the release of the soundtrack.